 Humans are not carnivorous.
 We do not have the kind of teeth or jaws that carnivorous animals possess.
 You cannot spring on a cow, bite it, kill it and eat its raw meat.
 Vegetarianism and Veganism are stages of human evolution.
 There comes a time when humans realise that they not only do not need meat but that meat is also detrimental to their own body and soul.

-It is heartening to see that Veganism is catching up like wild fire in the West and that is where fashion begins.
+It is heartening to see that Veganism is spreading in the West and that is where fashion begins.
 They have no religious but only moral and health reasons to take to Veganism.
 One of the renowned champions of Veganism, Dr. Michael Klaper uses the term ‘Calf growth fluid’ to describe cow’s milk.
 He’s right!
 Has anyone heard of a tiger drinking cow’s milk or for that matter, any adult animal drinking mammary milk?

 The first step in preparing a meat dish is the MURDER of an innocent animal which loves life and is certainly unwilling to die.